Unraveling “the Puzzle” of Landing a Music Teacher Job

 - What are the most important qualities of an outstanding music educator?

-- Describe a successful lesson plan you have developed.
+- Describe a successful lesson plan you have developed and how did you assess the learning?

 - How will you accommodate students with special needs or varied interests in your music program?